bitmovin/libdash/README.md

 ## Acknowledgements

 We specially want to thank our passionate developers at bitmovin as well as the researchers at the Institute for Information Technology (ITEC) of the Alpen Adria Universitaet Klagenfurt (AAU)!

+## Citation of libdash
+We kindly ask you to refer the following paper in any publication mentioning libdash:

+Christopher Mueller and Christian Timmerer, A VLC Media Player Plugin enabling Dynamic Adaptive Streaming over HTTP, In Proceedings of the ACM Multimedia 2011 , Scottsdale, Arizona, November 28, 2011.